pogomike/project-one/README.md

 ZILLOW
 from Zillow we are retrieving a smoothed, seasonally adjusted measure of the median estimated home value per square foot per county.
 All homes within the county.

+Observations from the data

+home_val_population.png
+home_val_poverty.png
+Household_Income.png
+High_School.png
+Bachelor_Degree.png
+racecluster.png

+Conclusions

+Looking at the 5 components we compared to the variation in home prices, population and education are the most closely correlated components.
+Also looking at all the values it appears that others have some relation,but there is no single component that tells the whole story.
+Home prices are influenced by many factors.

+In working with this data we all felt that we were only scratching the surface.
+If we had more time and resources we would like to dig deeper on this question.
+Given the opportunity we would use finer detail in our locations, possibly looking within one county and comparing prices between neighborhoods or blocks.
+We would also research the components we used to understand the data better.
+For example what does income mean, is retirement income included or how would an expensive vacation home influence our results when household income is recorded in another location.

+It is said that the three most important factors in the price of a home are Location, Location, and Location.
+I'm not so sure.